blbadger/blbadger.github.io/chaotic-sensitivity.md

 Another example of an aperiodic map that can be decomposed into a periodic map: consider the case of a point traveling around a circle in discrete jumps, at some rational value between iterations.
 This is technically an aperiodic system (as previous points are never revisited), but is clearly not sensitive to initial values because changing the starting position changes the final position by an identical amount.
 This orbit is dense along the circle meaning that after an arbitrary number of iterations any point is arbitrarily close to any other.
 If the coordinate system is changed such that a rational-valued rotation occurs upon each iteration, however, this system is periodic.

 This last function is often called 'quasiperiodic', meaning that while previous points are not actually revisited they are approximately revisited, to any degree of precision wished.
+Lorenz defined quasiperiodicity as follows: given trajectory $P(t)$ for any $\epsilon > 0$, there exists a time $t_1 > t_0$ such that $P(t_1) - P(t_0) < \epsilon$ for all points on trajectory $P$.
+Clearly the point traveling along a circle in rational-size steps is quasiperiodic because given any point along the circle, one will find a future point arbitrarily nearby if one waits long enough.

-For this and other pages on this website, quasiperiodicity is included in the more general label of 'periodicity' for this reason.
+For pages on this website, quasiperiodicity is included in the more general label of 'periodicity' for this reason.